Miquel-TA/EWL/README.md

 - Credentials are serialized as a single string per user (`<username>:<bcrypt-hash>`).
 Unregistered users appear with an empty hash (e.g., `PlayerTwo:`).
 - Runtime settings clamp to safe minimums (password length ≥ 1, login attempts ≥ 1, login timeout ≥ 10 seconds) even if lower values are configured.
+- Command toggles let you decide whether `/owl add` and `/owl remove` are available to every player or restricted to operators.
 - Every write produces an updated backup file (`config/owl_backup.json`).
 If the primary file becomes unreadable, the backup is restored automatically on the next server start.

 ## Building